CodeByGabrielDev/SmartFlow/README.md

 Expand reporting module

 🤝 Contributing
-This project is open for learning and improvements.
-Feel free to fork and submit pull requests.
+This project is open for contributions and improvements.
+Feel free to fork the repository and submit pull requests.

 📜 License
 This project is licensed under the MIT License.

-yaml
-Copiar código

----

-👉 Esse script já está pronto para você colar como `README.md`.

-Quer que eu já adapte o **nome e URL do repositório** com uma das sugestões que te dei antes (`invoice-transaction-system` ou `business-management-system`)?